 Soto continued, “I feel like transfer students should know this.
 I feel like everyone in the whole world should know that he’s coming back to the school, not just the community members of the school.”

-Women’s Center Counselor, Gender-Based Violence Prevention, and Response Advocate Jessica Greenfield explained her message to students who feel unsafe in light of these events.
+Women’s Center Counselor and Gender-Based Violence Prevention and Response Advocate Jessica Greenfield explained her message to students who feel unsafe in light of these events.

 “I think that students don’t realize how powerful their voices are,” she said.
 “Every time I have seen really important change at John Jay it has been primarily because of student activism,” said Greenfield.